Skip to content

 Control when JavaScript loads and runs.

-Islands can hydrate using different strategies: on page load, on user interaction (click, focus, hover), when entering the viewport, when the browser is idle, or when a media query matches.
-This flexibility lets you optimize when JavaScript runs based on user behavior and network conditions.
+Islands hydrate on page load, on user interaction (click, focus, hover), when they enter the viewport, when the browser is idle, or when a media query matches.
+You choose when JavaScript runs based on user behavior and network conditions.

 The island payload is the contract between the server-rendered HTML and mountly’s client runtime.